junxit/us-congress-bills-113/metadata.md

 - 2014-05-02 — Placed on the Union Calendar, Calendar No. 319.
 - 2014-05-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-431.
 - 2014-05-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 113-431.
+- 2014-05-06 — Rules Committee Resolution H. Res.
+569 Reported to House.
+Rule provides for consideration of H.R.
+4438 with 1 hour and 30 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived.
+The amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2014-05-07 — Rule H. Res.
+569 passed House.
+- 2014-05-08 — Considered as unfinished business. (consideration: CR H3985-3988)
+- 2014-05-08 — Considered under the provisions of rule H. Res.
+569. (consideration: CR H3980-3985; text of measure as reported in House: CR H3980-3981)
+- 2014-05-08 — DEBATE - The House proceeded with one hour of debate on H.R.
+4438.
+- 2014-05-08 — DEBATE - The House resumed with the remaining 28 and 3/4 minutes of debate.
+- 2014-05-08 — House amendment offered
+- 2014-05-08 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further proceedings on H.R.
+4438 would be postponed.
+- 2014-05-08 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further proceedings on H.R.
+4438 would be postponed.
+- 2014-05-08 — Rule provides for consideration of H.R.
+4438 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived.
+The amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2014-05-08 — The previous question was ordered pursuant to the rule. (consideration: CR H3988)
+- 2014-05-09 — Considered as unfinished business. (consideration: CR H4021-4023)
+- 2014-05-09 — DEBATE - The House proceeded with 10 minutes of debate on the Kirkpatrick motion to recommit with instructions.
+The instructions contained in the motion seek to ensure that businesses can only claim the Research and Development credit for expenses attributable to wages if they: (1) guarantee female employees receive equal pay for equal work; (2) give priority to hiring unemployed Americans, especially veterans; and (3) do not outsource American jobs.
+Additionally, the motion ensures that the underlying legislation cannot take effect if it increases the deficit.
+- 2014-05-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-05-09 — Mrs. Kirkpatrick moved to recommit with instructions to the Committee on Ways and Means. (consideration: CR H4021-4022; text: CR H4021)
+- 2014-05-09 — On motion to recommit with instructions Failed by the Yeas and Nays: 191 - 209 (Roll no. 210).
+- 2014-05-09 — On passage Passed by the Yeas and Nays: 274 - 131 (Roll no. 211). (text: CR 5/8/2014 H3980-3981)
+- 2014-05-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 274 - 131 (Roll no. 211).(text: CR 5/8/2014 H3980-3981)
+- 2014-05-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4022)